dianafisher/FSND-Multi-User-Blog/README.md

 ###Edit Post Handler
     - Path: '/{post-id}/edit'
     - Method: GET
-    - Parameters:
+    - Parameters: None
+    - Description: Renders the edit post page.
+If no logged in user, redirects to the login page.

+    - Method: POST
-    - Description:
+    - Parameters: subject, content
+    - Description: Updates the subject and/or content of the post.
+If no logged in user, redirects to the login page.
 ---
 ###Like Post Handler
     - Path: '/{post-id}/like'
     - Method: GET
-    - Parameters:
+    - Parameters: None
-    - Description:
+    - Description: Redirects to the post page.

+    - Method: POST
+    - Parameters: None
+    - Description: Creates a new Like instance for the specified post.
+If no logged in user, redirects to the login page.
 ---
 ###Unlike Post Handler
     - Path: '/{post-id}/unlike'
     - Method: GET
-    - Parameters:
+    - Parameters: None
-    - Description:
+    - Description: Redirects to the post page

+    - Method: POST
+    - Parameters: None
+    - Description: Deletes the Like instace for the specified post.
+If no logged in user, redirects to the login page.
 ---
 ###Edit Comment Handler
     - Path: '/comment/{comment-id}/edit'